Alice and the Land that Wonders

-Alice and the Land that Wonders (original title: Alice e il Paese che si meraviglia) is a 2020/2021 Italian language arthouse experimental fantasy film by Giulia Grandinetti.
-Based on her 2011 stage adaptation of Lewis Carroll's Alice books.
-The film depicts in a non linear timeline, the world perceived by the character of Alice (Veronica Baleani) a 18 year old experiencing alienation at her birthday party who falls into a dream state, where she becomes Lewis Carroll's character and experiences adventures in a strange clinic.
+Alice and the Land that Wonders (original title: Alice e il Paese che si meraviglia) is a 2020/2021 Italian language arthouse experimental fantasy film by Giulia Grandinetti, based on her 2011 stage adaptation of Lewis Carroll's Alice books.
+The film depicts in a non linear timeline, the world perceived by the character of Alice (Veronica Baleani) an 18 year old experiencing alienation at her birthday party who falls into a dream state, where she becomes Lewis Carroll's character and experiences adventures in a strange clinic.
 The film features music by Bernard Bursill Hall, and is produced by Giulia Grandinetti and Paolo Grandinetti.
 The film was completed via crowdfunding in 2019.
 It has received various nominations and awards.
 It was distributed in Italy, the UK, and the US in 2021 by Amazon Prime Video.

 Premise

 Alice (Veronica Baleani) feels deeply alienated at her 18th birthday party at a lavish nightclub.
 Between her family (Martina Badiluzzi, Marit Nissen, Massimiliano Vado) 's expectations, the sourness of fake friends, and the wondering eye of her boyfriend.
 Overwhelmed by the disastrous night, Alice locks herself in the staff toilets, publishes a call for help on social media, and is drawn to a bottle of vodka.
 She falls asleep and becomes trapped in a dreaming state, splitting into three versions of herself.
 The film itself freely associates and flips between these three narratives after Alice falls asleep in the staff toilets.

 These dream versions of Alice and narrative strands are: